Bastien59960/phpbb-reactions/README.md

 ---

 ## 🛠️ Quick Installation
+**⚠️ This extension is currently in beta.
+Your feedback is valuable for its improvement!**

 1. **Requirements**: phpBB 3.3.10+ (UTF8MB4 enabled on the database)
 2. **Download**: [Latest version on GitHub](https://github.com/bastien59960/reactions)